Seeking the Kingdom of God: From Religion to Relationship

 Live Your Kingdom Adventure

 Seeking the Kingdom of God is the most rewarding adventure you will ever embark on.
-It is a lifetime journey of letting go of your own efforts and learning to rest in His power.
+It is a lifelong journey of letting go of your own efforts and learning to rest in His power.
 It is the path to a life where you are guided by His wisdom, sustained by His peace, and provided for by His riches.
 Don't let it become a religious duty.
 Let it be your daily delight.

 As you begin this adventure of seeking the Kingdom of God daily, remember that you are participating in something far bigger than your personal transformation.
 You're joining a story that began before creation and will culminate when Jesus returns to fully establish His reign on Earth.